IOPConnect

 In the personal statements section of the application, you will be asked to complete two short statements covering your motivations, skills and attributes together with details of relevant experience.
 Two further questions will ask you about how you would deal with certain challenges in the classroom.

-A fifth question will ask how you would approach teaching a physics topic.
+A final question will ask how you would approach teaching a physics topic.

 3. School experience